vchynarov/grubbitr/README.md

 Instructions for console:

 	1.)
-Copy the file to the same directory as /grubbitr/console/ 2.)
-Run grubbitr-console.py.
+Run grubbitr-console.py as a superuser.
 Ensure the name of the file remains as grub.cfg.
+	2.)
+Type out the four possible commands, quit, save, rename or switch.
 	3.)
-Type out the four possible commands, quit, save, rename or switch.
+After you're done, save your changes.
 	4.)
-After you're done, save your changes.
-	5.)
-You will then get a file with an updated grub menu configuration.
-	6.)
-Replace your current grub.cfg in /boot/grub/ with this file.
-(BACKUP FIRST!)
+If grub_overwrite is set to True in settings.py, then your new grub configuration is automatically done.

 Instructions for GUI:
 	-GUI to be implemented.